Internal

 The US has no domestic industrial policy, which is a set of policies & regulations that coordinate monetary policy, fiscal policy, business regulations, industrial development, worker training, worker retraining, etc.

-Many social scientists believe that the published rates of unemployment whose calculation is impacted by the public policy process
+In relation to unemployment, many social scientists believe that the published/official rates of unemployment is influenced by the public policy process, & is usually lower than the actual rate

 For example, in 1988 there were 6.7 mm people actively seeking work but unable to find it resulting in an official unemployment rate of 5.5%